ClaudeBot/hubot-steam-webapi/README.md

 ## Installation via NPM

-1. Install the __hubot-steam__ module as a Hubot dependency by running:
+1. Install the __hubot-steam-webapi__ module as a Hubot dependency by running:

     ```
-    npm install --save hubot-steam
+    npm install --save hubot-steam-webapi
     ```

-2. Enable the script by adding the __hubot-steam__ entry to your `external-scripts.json` file:
+2. Enable the script by adding the __hubot-steam-webapi__ entry to your `external-scripts.json` file:

     ```json
     [
-        "hubot-steam"
+        "hubot-steam-webapi"
     ]
     ```